ram535ii/hmfaysal-omega-theme/_posts/2015-11-05-Angular-what-is-the-difference-between-@-&-and-=-when-declaring-directives-using-isolate-scopes.md

 [https://stackoverflow.com/questions/14908133/what-is-the-difference-between-vs-and-in-angularjs](https://stackoverflow.com/questions/14908133/what-is-the-difference-between-vs-and-in-angularjs)

-You can also download all my examples directly [here](https://github.com/ram535ii/angular-isolate-scope-examples).
+You can also download all my plunker examples directly [here](https://github.com/ram535ii/angular-isolate-scope-examples).

+Thanks for reading and may the light shine upon you.